http-samc/portfolio-3.0/content/_root.md

 ${fragments/tech.html}$

 ## blog 📝
-I like to post about cool things I've done or learned while coding.
+I like to post about cool things I've learned or done.
 A lot of these are also posted on my [dev.to](https://dev.to/httpsamc).
 You can view them as a list [here](/blog).

 ${fragments/blogSlides.html}$